joedevon/ContextWhisperer/.prompts/human/human_future_prompt.md

 - Organize information in a logical progression from highest to lowest priority
 - Include practical examples with file references

+OUTPUTS:
-Save the output as "next_steps.md" in "docs/ai-generated/".
+1. Save the main document as "future_doc.md" in "docs/ai-generated/"

 PREFERENCES:
 - Follow all settings in the preferences.config file for formatting, environment, and style choices